Crystal-Pigeon/IPTextField/README.md

   let description = error.localizedDescription //Position must be between 0 and 3
 }
 ```

+All the methods that insert a certain text in the IPTextField will throw an error if the text contains a number larger than 255
 ```swift
 do {
   try ipTextField.insertText(at: 0, text: "256")